 At your hearing, your testimony should focus on the following:

-- Your physical symptoms, including your pain, its severity, and the resulting restrictions;
+• Your physical symptoms: Describe your pain, its severity, and the resulting restrictions.
+Be specific about how these symptoms impact your daily life.

-- Your functional capacity: the ability to sit, stand, walk, lift, carry, manipulate, and travel;
+• Your functional capacity: Discuss your ability to sit, stand, walk, lift, carry, manipulate, and travel.
+Provide examples of any limitations you face in these areas.

 Sometimes having friends, family or co-workers testify can help, but usually, the ALJ is more interested in your specific testimony.
 Plus, new regulations do not require ALJs to even comment on this witness testimony.